 The ability to fully express themselves with words is also an essential real-world skill.
 There’s a possibility that some of your students will work as journalists, copywriters, bloggers, or even become successful writers.

-There are many aspects which can enhance your students’ learning progress.
+There are many aspects that can enhance your students’ learning progress.
 But the technological world has a great number of tools to lead learners to succeed in the area of creative writing.
+Some of these tools help students to develop their writing skills and creativity in writing a paper but they can visit a website like Usessaywriters.com to get additional help from the experts who are responsible for writing different types of essays.
 Discover 7 ways you can help your class get inventive using different apps.

 1. Use story prompts.

 To inspire the creativity of young wordsmiths, you should assign really interesting topics.
 Some apps are designed specifically for those who can’t come up with a story theme.
 Use it yourself to find something appropriate or ask your students to choose the one from the ready-to-use story prompts.

 Writing Challenge, iDeas for Writing, and Writing Prompts will help struggling students to come up with the foundation of their creative project.
 Show learners how many interesting topics there exist to cover.

 2. Teach them to write down their ideas.

 Students can be quite ingenious when it comes to story ideas.
 The problem is that they cannot always think out of the box when they need it.
 That’s why they experience writer’s block.